nicholasdille/container-slides/160_gitlab_ci/070_schedules/slides.md

 ## Schedules

-XXX
+Execute pipelines on a `schedule` [](https://docs.gitlab.com/ee/ci/pipelines/schedules.html)

-XXX cron syntax
+Schedule is specified using cron syntax <i class="fa-duotone fa-face-hand-peeking fa-duotone-colors"></i>

-XXX per branch
+Scheduled pipelines run on a specific branch...

-XXX references the creator
+...and can have variables

-XXX creator shown as triggerer
+Creator is referenced and shown as the triggerer

 ### Hands-On